Have you heard that story yet about how Amazon is destroying traditional retailers?

 I have a workbook with over 200 charts that is only Retail.
 These include all of the components of the S&P Retail Index on multiple timeframes, breadth indicators that I’ve custom built for this sector and ratios comparing the equal-weighted vs cap-weighted retail indexes.
 Going through this process helps me come up with a better evidence-based conclusion, rather than just looking at this one chart of the Retail Index with a potential Head & Shoulders top.

 There is more to technical analysis than just looking for some stupid pattern.
 We need to open the hood, like a mechanic would do to see what’s wrong with the car, or maybe there isn’t anything even wrong at all.
 The mechanic can’t diagnose the issue by just looking at the vehicle.
 A Doctor won’t be able to tell you if you’re sick or healthy unless he checks to see what is going on inside of you.
-Sure, he might have a few guesses based on your appearance, but you’re not getting any prescriptions until tests are given first.
+Sure, he might have a few guesses based on your appearance, but you’re not getting any prescriptions until tests are done first.

 Why should this be any different?
 Let’s look inside!